Freedom Flights: Cuban Adjustment Act

 The Cuban Adjustment Act of 1966 revised Cubans' immigrant status as "parolees" and offered a unique route to permanent residency.
 Cuban immigrants were initially assigned the temporary status of "parolees" because it was assumed that they would return to the island shortly.
 It soon became clear, however, that return would not be forthcoming, causing the United States to offer Cubans a path to permanent residency.
 The law granted Cubans preferential treatment, "a clerical loophole co-sponsored by Senator Edward Kennedy to expedite entry to the United States for Freedom Flight Cubans."
 It effectively gave Cubans an "open-ended entitlement [to permanent residence]" in the United States.

 Cubans were given preferential treatment in the United States for four main reasons: Cold War politics, reduction of administrative burdens for immigrants, humanitarian concerns, and Cuban professionals' potential impact on the United States economy.
 The United States government was concerned that Cuba would serve as a model for leftist revolution.
 It was also concerned that the Soviet Union would exploit Cuba's strategic location.
 By facilitating a mass exodus from Cuba, the Cuban Adjustment Act effectively created a "brain drain" of human capital that destabilized the Castro regime, undermined the legitimacy of an oppressive government, and fostered anticommunist public sentiment that would garner support for massive Cold War spending programs.
 The act also reduced administrative burdens for immigrants.

 Under prior law, the Cuban refugee needed to leave the country, obtain a visa from a US consular office abroad, and re-enter the country.
 The act created an easier avenue for Cuban-American immigrants to secure their residency.
 Humanitarian concerns further motivated the legislation, as the United States committed itself to facilitate dissidents' exodus from political persecution in Castro's post-revolutionary state.
 There were more practical concerns, as well.
 Many of the early refugees were highly skilled professionals in Cuba's economic elite and so could contribute to American production.
 The Senate Report in the Act's legislative history notes, "the talents and skills of many of the refugees, particularly in the professional field... will be put to use in the national interest".

 Establishment of emigration program

 For its part, the Cuban government was receptive to establishing a safe and orderly program, as the sight of thousands of citizens risking their lives to leave the country reflected poorly on the Castro administration.
 The two countries engaged in unusually mutual negotiations despite Cuba's anti-American sentiment and the US ideological opposition to communism.
 The negotiations resulted in the creation of the Freedom Flights program.
 The first Freedom Flight took place on December 1, 1965.
+Through these negotiations the U.S and Cuba agreed upon two flights a day to leave from Varadero Cuba.
+These chartered flights continued until April 1973.
+In total, there were 3048 flights total that allowed 297,318 refugees to migrate to the United States.